willzekuri/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script for task 15 moves all files beginning with an uppercase letter to directory /tmp/u The script for task 16 deletes all files that starts with ~ in the current working directory The script for task 17 creates a tree of directories
+The script for task 15 moves all files beginning with an uppercase letter to directory /tmp/u The script for task 16 deletes all files that starts with ~ in the current working directory The script for task 17 creates a tree of directories The command for task 18 lists all the files and directories of the current directory, seperated by commas